rob-myers/rob-myers.github.io/articles/tech2.md

 To move an NPC from A to B, we need a respective path.
 This might be a straight line e.g. when an item is directly within grasp.
-But usually objects must be avoided: static ones like walls and items, dynamic ones like other NPCs.
+But usually objects must be avoided: static ones like walls, dynamic ones like other NPCs.

 If there are no dynamic objects, a canonical approach exists.
 The navigable area is represented by polygons (possibly with holes), where A and B lie in their interior.
 These polygons can be triangulated, inducing an undirected graph:

 > its nodes are _the triangles of the triangulation_; two nodes are connected iff _their respective triangles share an edge._

-Check out the black triangles with grey borders below.
-The associated undirected graph has red nodes and red edges.
+Take a look at the black triangles with grey borders below.
+Collectively they induce the red undirected graph.

 <div
   class="tabs"